dojo/docs/developer/design/loader.rst

     * The module identifier to the right of the "!" is passed in the moduleId argument.

-    * If the request to load the module is consequent to a dependency vector in an AMD define applicaiton, then a context-require is manufactured with respect to the reference module that is demanding the plugin module and is passed in the require argument; otherwise, the request must be consquent to a dependency vector in a require application (either global require or another context-require); in either case, the require function that is making the request is passed in the require argument.
+    * If the request to load the module is consequent to a dependency vector in an AMD define application, then a context-require is manufactured with respect to the reference module that is demanding the plugin module and is passed in the require argument; otherwise, the request must be consequent to a dependency vector in a require application (either global require or another context-require); in either case, the require function that is making the request is passed in the require argument.